How to Make Chocolate Chip Pancakes

 - Brown sugar: the butterscotch flavor in brown sugar gives this recipe a nod to classic chocolate chip cookies.

-- Buttermilk: more on this ingredient below!
+- Buttermilk: 2 cups buttermilk helps achieve the fluffiest, most flavorful pancakes.
+More on this ingredient below!

 - Eggs: this is what helps to emulsify the batter and make for rich pancakes.